 Security is a great challenge for any business making the move into the digital world.
 But luckily there are many tools available to ensure you have a secure environment that will function through thick and thin.
 From Endpoint protection to Email protection while making sure you have a simple and efficient disaster recovery plan, you can make your environment as secure as possible.

-New tool are available in manufacturing
+New tools are available in manufacturing

 Combining industrial resources can be done through IIOT.
 This is a scenario in which uniquely identifiable information is gathered through sensory devices, transmitting massive amounts of information.
 IIOT data can be anything from employee scheduling to defects on one of your welding robots.
 As organizations realize the value of adapting their intelligent assets, it will bring disciplined controls.
 The resulting optimization of information will improve output and streamlining.